SxT-Community/SxT-dNFT/README.md

 If the request fails, Double check your ACCESS_TOKEN.
 You need to refresh your ACCESS_TOKEN every 30 min

+> !
+Be sure to hit Open Sea and checkout your new sword: https://testnets.opensea.io/assets/mumbai/<contract_address>/0

 ### Add More Game Telemetry to SxT (sword 3)

 ```SQL